donkirkby/donimoes/docs/rules.md

 horizons beyond a chain of dominoes with matching numbers.
 You'll find new games and puzzles that I designed, as well as some of my favourite domino games and puzzles by other designers.

+### Acknowledgements
+Many thanks to my patient family and friends who tested out early versions of these games and puzzles.
+I am grateful to Kerry Handscomb for demonstrating how to write seriously about fun topics, and for introducing me to many, many new games.
+Cameron Browne showed me that designing puzzles could be as much fun as designing board games, and Sid Sackson started my game design journey when I stumbled across A Gamut of Games in a neglected old library.

 ## Table of Contents